stakater/Reloader/README.md

 ## WHY NAME RELOADER

 In english language, Reloader is a thing/tool that can reload certain stuff.
-So refereig to that meaning relaoder can reload
+So referring to that meaning reloader can reload

 ## Problem

-We would like to watch if some change happens in `ConfigMap` and `Secret` objects and then perform certain upgrade on relavent `Deployment`, `Deamonset` and `Statefulset`
+We would like to watch if some change happens in `ConfigMap` and `Secret` objects and then perform certain upgrade on relevant `Deployment`, `Deamonset` and `Statefulset`

 ## Solution